Tent Camping in Colorado

 Tent Camping Essentials

-There are plenty of other items and pieces of gear that are arguably essential for tent camping, but at its base, this is it.
-Tent camping is as varied as it comes, and backpacking, car camping, and camping at a designated site all offer very different experiences, so do your research, but as long as you’ve got a tent and something to sleep on, then you’re well on your way.
+There are plenty of other items and gear that are arguably essential for tent camping, but at its base, this is it.
+Tent camping is as varied as it comes, and backpacking, car camping, and camping at a designated site offer very different experiences, so do your research, but as long as you’ve got a tent and something to sleep on, you’re well on your way.

 Tips for Tent Camping in Colorado